JawwadAhmadDev/uToken/README.md

 - **_Note:_**
   1. Any of above can be used to check whether caller is an EOA or a contract.
   2. isContract() function of Address Library is deprecated due to security reasons.

+### Password and Recovery Phrase Mechanism to perform any action

+**_Description:_** To prevent users from transferring funds directly from metamask, we have implemented this feature.
+On each unwrap or transfer user must have to enter password and must have to come our UI otherwise transaction will be failed.
+In case of forgot password, we have implemented a mechanism which will implement recovery phrase functionality.
+If user want to change his password or forgot his password, then recovery phrase will be used